OrangeJedi/Aerial/README.md

 ## Features
 * Cycles through a random video
-* Shows a different video on each connected screen
+* Shows a different or the same video on each connected screen
 * Choose which video to play
 * Toggle a clock with the date and time on and off.
+* Control display settings (brightness, contrast, hue, saturation, etc.)
+* Sync to the time of day (mostly)

 ## To-Do
 * Full Multi-Screen Support